My Sand fly Research

 One of the main ways to control leishmaniasis is to control the insect or disrupt the insect part of the parasite life cycle (pdf of cycle) but our knowledge of the sand fly in relation to development of the parasite is inadequate for developing new targets for control.

 One of our main projects is to identify the genes involved in the interaction of the sand fly and the parasite that it transmits and this will greatly extend our knowledge of the interaction between insect and Leishmania and provide a sound basis for developing new control systems for this disease.
-We are also involved in field based research examining sand fly biology and the spread of the disease in urban environments in N.E.
+I am involved in field based research examining sand fly biology and the spread of the disease in urban environments in N.E.
 Brazil.

 If you are searching for general information about Leishmania there are a couple of good sites which might give you the information that you want.
 There is a WHO site on Leishmania and a leishmaniasis disease information site provided by TDR (a research and training programme for tropical diseases).